 The extension of your knowledge and understanding through the course will support your studies in A Level Mathematics, consolidating your work and helping you to achieve the best possible grades.
-The overlapping skills developed in Mathematics and Further Mathematics mean that it is easier to carry it on as a fourth full A Level subject they many others.
-It is tought in a smaller group, allowing for personalized and subject than many others.
+The overlapping skills developed in Mathematics and Further Mathematics mean that it is easier to carry it on as a fourth full A Level subject than many others.
 It is taught in a smaller group, allowing for personalised support and detailed feedback.